-Designed for self-employed individuals and small business owners (typically with up to 25 employees), the SEP IRA allows an annual contribution of up to $54,000 in 2017.
-Contributions to a SEP are tax deductible, and earnings within the account are tax-free until withdrawn.
+Designed for self-employed individuals and small business owners (typically with up to 25 employees), the SEP IRA allows an annual contribution of up to $56,000 in 2019 and $57,000 in 2020.
+Contributions to a SEP are tax-deductible, and earnings within the account are tax-free until withdrawn.

 Be at least 21 years of age;